 What Is A Fritter?

 A fritter, according to Encyclopedia Brittanica, is pretty much any food that you can bread or dip in batter and deep-fry.
 Technically, this means that this recipe doesn’t qualify as a fritter since it is, after all, baked and not fried.
+You can also call these oven fried fritters, similar to my Oven Fried Green Tomatoes recipe.

 However, I’m still calling them fritters, regardless of the definition.
 Because these gluten-free bites are everything you want in a fritter.
 They’re crispy and golden on the outside, tender on the inside.